-If you haven’t already done so, we advise that you complete the government’s Brexit checklist.
-This will help you understand the new rules that apply to your business and give you a tailored list of actions.
+If you haven’t already done so, we advise that you visit the government’s Brexit: guidance for businesses pages.
+These will help you understand the new rules that apply to your business and the actions you need to take.

 We also recommend that you visit the Mayor of London’s Post-Transition Business Resource Hub.
 Here you can access lots of information to help you make sense of the new relationship and what it means for your business, including: